APTrust/registry/notes.md

 Like Pharos, the registry will use a Postgres database and will likely sit behind a Nginx or a similar reverse proxy.

+We're also using [ozzo-validation](https://github.com/go-ozzo/ozzo-validation) instead of Gin's built-in [go-playground validator](https://github.com/go-playground/validator) for the following reasons:

+1. The specific cross-field validation our app needs is much easier to do in ozzo than in the go-playground validator.
+2. Custom error messages are easier to set in ozzo.
+3. Gin's uses the go-playground validator only in the web handler context, when user data is bound to models.
+Ozzo lets us attach validators to the models themselves, so we can call them whenever we want, in any context.

 # Web UI

 During development, we'll create a barebones web UI that simply renders the required data without polish.
 Later, we'll work toward [the UI that Simple Thread mocked up](./docs/APTrust_Wireframes.pdf).
 During development, however, we only need to ensure that our pages get the data that Simple Thread's UI requires.